 Ever since I purchased the Lego Racers set "8496 Desert Hammer", I've wanted to use those awesome looking gray wheels and flat tires on a Formula One MOC.
 So, using pieces from "5767 Cool Cruiser" and parts from my own collection, I've created a generic yellow Formula One race car.
 It measures at almost exactly 10 inches long and 4 inches wide, or 31 studs long and 13 studs wide if you measure the span of the wheels and front wing (the main body is only 12 studs wide).

 ^ The shape of the car is loosely based on the modern F1 racers we've seen since 2009.
-This car has a somewhat high rear wing, and the front wing spans the width of the wheels.
+This car has somewhat of a tall rear wing, and the front wing spans the width of the wheels.
 However, the sidepods are larger than what any real F1 car would have today.
-This is purely for looks =)

 ^ I really like this angle.
 Note how the nose cone is only 3 studs wide.
-This was a tricky design feature to pull off =P but 2-wide would have been a bit narrow, and 4-wide would have been too fat.
+This was a tricky design feature to pull off, but 2-wide would have been a bit narrow, and 4-wide would have been too wide.

 ^ From this angle you can see the brake light and the 7 stud wide rear wing.
 I tried some diffuser designs, but I didn't like the way any of them looked.
 Not sure if I regret leaving this idea out or not.